 Thanks for your question Jeremy!

-Have YOU experienced separation anxiety with Elimination Communication?
+What have others of you experienced with separation anxiety and EC?
 Please share in the comments below.

 Looking forward to hearing from all of you! xx Andrea